UncleCShark/Cmaketopia/Docs/CommandLine.md

         SumMSVC.exe
 ```

+What a big mess you must admit.
+Binaries mixed with headers and source files.
+Now imagine your project has a hundred source files...
+Well, we'll deal with the problem soon.

+Go ahead!
+From then on, you have knowledge what to do and where are the knobs.
+Although in our daily work we use IDE now you know what is going on under the hood.
-Clean up quickly, we need put  all items in apple-pie order.
+Because we need to keep projects clean and tidy.
+It's high time to put all items in apple-pie order.
 Next topic Project Organization (try Next navigation at the bottom).

 It's curtains now, chill out:metal: and press the button below if you want.

 <!-- blank line -->